MarkY-LunarG/LunarGlobe/README.md

 It is now split into a library and applications.
 The "globe_cube" application is very similar in behavior to the original LunarG Cube demo.

+## Samples

+I wanted to start out small by creating simple example on top of the new framework so that I could be sure things worked properly.
+And, to let me do a little more messing around with basic Vulkan.
+So, there are several [Samples](./samples/README.md) that I created using it in a simple way.

 ## Applications

-There are several applications currently supported.
+I also have a folder for more in depth applications/demos.
 The full list can be found in the [Applications Listing](./apps/README.md).

 ## Building